archivory/archivory.github.io/pages/events.md

 ---

-## Family Learning Day
-**Date:** September 27, 2025
-**Location:** Vigo County Public Library, Terre Haute, Indiana

-Join us for Family Learning Day at the Vigo County Public Library!
-This event is perfect for families looking to explore and learn together.
-Don't miss it!

----

 ## Scavenger Hunt
-**Date:** October 11, 2025
+**Date:** November 1, 2025
 **Location:** Brazil Library, Clay County

-Join us for an exciting scavenger hunt at the Brazil Library in Clay County!
+Come along for an exciting scavenger hunt at the Brazil Library in Clay County!
 Discover the wonders of elephants and the joys of conservation using the tools available at the local library.
 Fun for all ages!

 ---